This article assumes you are new to Spinnaker. It contains basic information about what to do after Spinnaker is installed.

 You define infrastructure for each application.
 Your pipelines deploy services to the server groups you define.

-Note: this step is not a prerequisite for creating pipelines.
-In fact, you can use pipelines to create infrastructure.
+Note: This step is not a prerequisite for creating pipelines.
+You can use pipelines to create infrastructure.

 Run your pipeline to deploy your service